 Reclaimed Wood: a Redwood Corral Becomes a Table

 I may have a problem.
 I can’t stop making reclaimed wood tables.
 You may have already seen the article about the end table I made out of floor joists reclaimed from Frank Sinatra’s torn down house.
-I also have a coffee table made out of scrap plywood, a broken ping-pong table and a carpet.
-Reclaimed wood from old construction, rescued from the landfill or discovered in a riverbed is becoming more and more popular.
+I also have a coffee table made out of scrap plywood, a broken ping-pong table, and carpet.
+Reclaimed wood from old construction, rescued from the landfill, or discovered in a riverbed is becoming more and more popular.
 It holds onto the character and history of its old life and carries it over into its new purpose.
 So seriously, when I got these 6-foot redwood 2x12s, how could I not make another table?

 Actually, what I made was a desk, but I was never happy with it.
 It sat around for a while and I finally got frustrated enough to tear the boards off.
 I’ll keep the legs and frame for something else.